cardano-foundation/developer-portal/docs/get-started/testnets-and-devnets.md

 You can download the current Cardano blockchain network configuration files for Preview Testnet here: [The Cardano Operations Book > Preview Testnet.](https://book.world.dev.cardano.org/environments.html#preview-testnet)

+#### Guild Network

+- Guild Network is a community maintained public testnet network that is primarily useful for 'quick' testing for development/integrations, as it runs short 1-hour epochs.
+- The primary use-case for this network is often short-term scope-specific testing, it has gone through previous forks on cardano chain with minimal data to ensure we do have different data objects across older forks.
+The faucet distribution for this network is manual and available with members across timezones based on request in [support](https://t.me/guild_operators_official) channel.
+- The timeline for forks lead mainnet but are flexible depending on community needs that could be discussed on [github](https://github.com/cardano-community/guild-operators/) (unless specific conditions require testing beforehand), and is useful for testing data against longer history (over 10K epochs).

+You can download the current Cardano blockchain network configuration files for Guild Network [here](https://github.com/cardano-community/guild-operators/tree/alpha/files)

 #### Pre-Production Testnet

 - The pre-production testnet is a testing environment used to validate major upgrades and releases before deployment to the mainnet.